geekq/azbare/README.md

 # Minimalistic ansible collection for managing Azure resources

-There is an existing azcollection, supporting a lot of different types of azure resources, some examples and documentation.
+There is an existing `azcollection`, which supports a lot of different types of azure resources, includes examples and documentation.

-Unforturnately, the azcollection is not well maintained:
+Unforturnately, there are some problems with maintenance:

-* still based on the old versions of Microsoft Azure API and is having problems updating its dependencies https://github.com/ansible-collections/azure/issues/477
+* it is still based on the old versions of Microsoft Azure API and is having problems updating its dependencies https://github.com/ansible-collections/azure/issues/477
 * does not include all resources Azures supports, especially the new ones
 * lacks support for advanced options for many resources, especially for hosting resource inside virtual private networks (relevant for my enterprise customers)
 * conflicts with official azure command line client `az` - it is not possible/easy to use the both on the same computer